 In August of 2009, after I had been there for 14 months I went on maternity leave.
 Josh was born in October.
 And in November my company went into administration.

 I saw it on the news first, and a few hour later my manager called me to let me know that from that day forward, I no longer had a job.
 I had a 6-week-old baby and I had lost my job.

 Sort out the financials quickly

 First thing to sort out was the financial remuneration, the immediate statutory redundancy payment.
 I had less than two years’ service, so it rounded to two years, so I got 2 weeks redundancy pay.
+You tend to get 1 weeks statutory redundancy for every year you have worked for the company.
 I remember getting around £800 paid quickly into my bank account, within a couple of weeks.
 But that was it.

 I was also owed three months salary as notice pay.
 But I would not receive this money until the administrators had done all their work.
 This took years.
 Employees are near the bottom of the pile for money owed.
 The banks and HMRC are paid their owed money first, and the pecking order is worked through until finally the employees owed notice pay are recognised.